swajahataziz/namd-aws-batch/README.md

 3. Under “Step 2: Choose an Instance Type”, select p3dn.24xlarge
 4. Click 'Next: Configure Instance Details'
 5. Under "Step 3: Configure Instance Details"
-    i.
-Select the VPC you configured your security group with ii.
-Select a public subnet
+    1. Select the VPC you configured your security group with
+    2. Select a public subnet
-    iii.
-Choose "Add Instance to Placement group" under "Placement group".
-Keep the default 'Add to existing placement group' option, click on the drop down and choose efa from the list of placement groups iv.
-Under 'Elastic Fabric Adapter', click Enable
+    3. Choose "Add Instance to Placement group" under "Placement group".
+Keep the default 'Add to existing placement group' option, click on the drop down and choose efa from the list of placement groups
+    4. Under 'Elastic Fabric Adapter', click Enable
-7. Under "IAM role" select "ecsInstanceRole" from the drop down.
+6. Under "IAM role" select "ecsInstanceRole" from the drop down.
-8. Your screen should look similar to this:
+7. Your screen should look similar to this:

 ![Image of Instance Details](instance_details.png)

-9. Click "Next: Add Storage"
+8. Click "Next: Add Storage"
-10. Change the size of the Root directory to 20GB and click "Next: Add Tags" -> "Next: Configure Security Groups"
+9. Change the size of the Root directory to 20GB and click "Next: Add Tags" -> "Next: Configure Security Groups"
-11. Under "Step 6: Configure Security Group":
+10. Under "Step 6: Configure Security Group":
     a.
 Select "Select an existing security group"
     b.
 Select the security group you previously created from the drop down.
-12. Click Review and Launch → Launch
+11. Click Review and Launch → Launch
-13. Under ‘Select an existing key pair or create a new key pair’,
+12. Under ‘Select an existing key pair or create a new key pair’,
     1. select Choose and existing pair if you already have an EC2 key pair.
     2. Otherwise select ‘Create new key pair’ from the drop down box and enter a key name under ‘Key pair name’

-14. Click on Launch Instances
+13. Click on Launch Instances
-15. Once the instance has started, use the instance’s public IP to SSH into the instance
+14. Once the instance has started, use the instance’s public IP to SSH into the instance

 ### Install Docker & Amazon ECS Container Agent